-- Plugins – Page IDs
+- WP Plugins – Page IDs

-(WP Dashboard – All Pages)
+(WP Dashboard – WP Pages Menu)

-Find the page or post that you would like to know the ID of and hover your mouse over the title …
+Locate the page or post that you would like to know the ID of and hover your mouse over the title …

-(Hovering over the post title displays Post ID)
+(Hovering over the title displays Post ID)

-The “ID” value is displayed in the status bar of your web browser.
+The unique “page or post ID” value is displayed in the status bar of your web browser.
 In the screenshot below, the post or page ID is 5575 …

 Write down the ID of the post or page.

-Site map plugins typically include fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …
+Many site map plugins contain fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Prevent pages or posts from displaying in the XML sitemap|sidebar)
+(Preventing posts and pages from displaying in an XML sitemap|sidebar)

 WP Plugins – Page IDs